AdobeDocs/analytics-platform.en/help/components/exports/cja-data-feeds/df-segmentation.md

 ---
-title: Segmentation in Customer Journey Analytics Data Feeds
+title: Segmentation in data feeds
 description: Learn how to apply segments to Customer Journey Analytics data feeds and understand how date range segments interact with the feed's reporting window.
 keywords: clickstream;data feed;datafeed;segmentation;segments;date range
 feature: Components